REST API

 }

-Returns a random hadith ID without the full text.
+Returns only a random hadith ID.
+Follow with /api/hadith?id= to load the full narration.

 curl "https://randomhadith.com/api/hadith?id=12345"